 A collection of new, information-filled watch faces give it a modern edge, and while it lacks quality third party apps we think you'll find the built-in apps sufficient.
 Overall, it's a very compelling package, and one we would definitely recommend.

-If you've got an iPhone and don't want to spend lots of money on the Apple Watch Series 6, then the Apple Watch SE is a great alternative.
-Despite being 'the affordable' smart watch from Apple, the SE is a truly excellent smartwatch.
+If you've got an iPhone and don't want to spend lots of money on the Apple Watch Series 7, then the Apple Watch SE is a great alternative.
+Despite being 'the affordable' smart watch from Apple, we think the SE is a truly excellent smartwatch.

 You won't notice where Apple as made cutbacks in general use, making it feel like a full Apple Watch experience, with all the advantages that brings in convenience, fitness tracking, and health and safety features.

 For those who can spend the extra over the cost of the Apple Watch Series 3, you'll be very glad you did – it's better in every way.
 From screen to design to sensors to being more future-proofed thanks to its faster processor.
 It's also important to note that these translate into better health features, including more accurate heart sensing (important for detecting irregularities) and fall detection.

 As a stylish lifestyle smartwatch, the Garmin Venu can't really compete with the market's more established smartwatches, like the Apple Watch, but it excels where these devices don’t – through some impressively detailed fitness and health tracking features, performance and battery life.
 This, coupled with a brilliant and vibrant display that no other Garmin watches have, makes it one of the best smartwatches you can get your hands on right now, especially if you're tracking multiple sports.